List of Obscura band members: 2002–2007

 16-year-old Steffen Kummerer formed Illegimitation in 2002, just "a few months after" buying his first guitar.
 The original lineup included Kummerer and Armin Seitz on guitars, Martin Ketzer on bass and vocals, and Jonas Baumgartl on drums and cello.
 The band recorded a self-titled demo in November 2003.
 Ketzer left in early 2004 due to the band's "manic rehearsing schedule", with Seitz following "a few weeks later" to focus on his education.
-Summerer subsequently took over vocals and wrote the material for Retribution with Baumgartl ahead of recording in the summer.
+Kummerer subsequently took over vocals and wrote the material for Retribution with Baumgartl ahead of recording in the summer.
 For the group's only show during this period, Ernst "Azmo" Wurdak was enlisted to play bass live.

 Recording for Retribution took place in August 2004.
 Kummerer tried to enlist former Pestilence bassist Jeroen Paul Thesseling to play bass on the album, but due to scheduling conflicts was forced to record them himself.
 The band's name was changed to Obscura during the album's recording.
 After a brief hiatus while Kummerer focused on his recently formed second band Thulcandra, the band self-released Retribution in 2005, by which time guitarist Markus Lempsch and bassist Jonas Fischer had joined the lineup.
 Touring continued throughout 2006, before Lempsch announced his departure in January 2007 due to "scheduling conflicts and other obligations".
 By April, he had been replaced by Johannes Rennig.
 For a tour in September that year, Matthias "Seraph" Landes of Dark Fortress temporarily filled in for the temporarily unavailable Baumgartl.